How to visit Komodo National Park in 2019

 The trips usually start at about 8.30am and return at about 3-4pm.
 Quotes we got for this tour ranged from 300,000 – 500,000 rupiah each.
 This seemed to depend on how many other people were on the tour.
 The price includes lunch, but doesn’t include entry fees for the national park.

-Komodo is further away from Labuan Bajo and there are two ways to travel: wooden boat or speed boat.
+Komodo Island is further away from Labuan Bajo and there are two ways to do a Komodo dragon tour there from Labuan Bajo: wooden boat or speed boat.
 The wooden boat takes about 4 hours and leaves at 5.30am.
 It costs about 500,000 rupiah per person.

 You can rent a speedboat for your group, or you can take the public speedboat run by Alba Cruises.